pixel

 Early intervention and special education supports for families with infants and toddlers (birth through age 3) are written out in a document called the Individualized Family Service Plan.
 You can ask your service coordinator for a copy of your local ISFP form.

 Procedural safeguards are part of the federal law that mandates special education and early intervention services, the Individuals with Disabilities Education Act (IDEA).
-Part C of IDEA covers services for children under under 3 years old.
+Part C of IDEA covers services for children under 3 years old.
 Special education services in Michigan are covered by the Michigan Administrative Rules for Special Education (MARSE).

 Michigan’s Part C procedural safeguards explain your family’s right to: